 Explore at Bolt's Antique Tool Museum

 Displaying over 12,000 "of the most important tools ever invented and used by mankind," Bolt's Antique Tool Museum is one-of-a-kind!
 (No, seriously—it's the only known museum of it's kind in the world!).
 This unique Oroville favorite is full of pretty much any tool you can think of (and probably more than that) and is a fun stop while you're in town.

 Learn at the Pioneer History Museum

 With a long gold mining history, Oroville is filled with tributes to its past, such as the Pioneer History Museum.
 First opened in 1932, the museum is an oversized replica of a 49er’s cabin and has been enlarged to now hold 6,000 square feet of historic treasures.
 With items such as the original Oregon City School organ, a grand old clock from Bidwell Bar, and a miner’s vest tailored to hold different size nuggets, the museum is like walking through the past.
-Open Saturdays and Sundays from noon to 4pm, make sure to experience the Pioneer History Museum if you’re in Oroville on the weekend.
+Make sure to experience the Pioneer History Museum if you’re in Oroville on the weekend.

 Explore the Kirshner Wildlife Sanctuary

 Equal parts wildlife sanctuary, educational park, and research center, the Kirshner Wildlife Sanctuary in Oroville is home to a remarkable assortment of non-releasable wild and exotic animals, many of them endangered species.
 Whether you’re take a tour on your own or make an appointment to enjoy a guided tour, the Kirshner Wildlife Sanctuary is an educational and fun adventure for the whole family!